5 Things You’re Doing That Are Shortening the Life of Your TV

 Like the brain, firmware is responsible for managing and coordinating the hardware components of a device to ensure that it functions properly.

-If you don’t update the TVs firware when available, you are digging yourself into a hole.
 Your TV might start acting funny, crashing all the time, or even getting attacked by malicious software.
+So update the TV whenever available!

-I’m damn sure you know how to do that.
-But if you are unsure how to update your TV’s firmware, consult your TV’s user manual for assistance.
+If you are unsure how to update your TV’s firmware, consult your TV’s user manual for assistance.

 4) Keeping It in a Bad Environment